Simple Creepy Mini Halloween Pizzas with the best no-rise pizza crust recipe! Mini pizzas are a fun party idea for Halloween with your kids.

 I’ve mentioned before that pizza nights are almost a weekly occurrence at our house.
 I love this pizza crust recipe that is made from scratch, but it does take time to make when you include the extra rising time.
 I’ve always been hesitant about “no-rise” pizza crust recipes because they’ve never turned out great for me–UNTIL NOW!

 These little Creepy Mini Halloween Pizzas were the perfect activity for family night this week.
 Jackson loved helping put the toppings on and we had fun thinking of ways to decorate them.
 This will definitely be a Halloween tradition at our house!

-- 1 3/4-2 cups flour
+- 1 3/4-2 cups all-purpose flour

 - 1 envelope Fleischmann's Pizza Yeast

-- 1 1/2 tsp sugar
+- 1 1/2 teaspoons granulated sugar

-- 3/4 tsp salt
+- 3/4 teaspoon salt

 - 2/3 cup very warm water

-- 3 Tbsp oil
+- 3 Tablespoons oil (vegetable or canola oil)

 - 1 cup pizza sauce

-Preheat oven to 450°F.
+- Preheat oven to 450°F.

-Combine 1 cup flour, undissolved yeast, sugar and salt in a large bowl.
+- Combine 1 cup flour, undissolved yeast, sugar and salt in a large bowl.
 Add warm water and oil; mix until well blended, about 1 minute.

-Gradually add enough remaining flour to make a soft dough.
+- Gradually add enough remaining flour to make a soft dough.
 Dough should form a ball and will be slightly sticky.
 Pour dough out onto a floured surface and knead, adding additional flour if necessary, until smooth and elastic, about 4 minutes.
 Divide dough into 4 portions.

-Roll or pat each portion into an 8-inch circle and place on a greased baking sheet.
+- Roll or pat each portion into an 8-inch circle and place on a greased baking sheet.
 Bake for 5-6 minutes -- dough will be just set and only lightly browned on the bottom.

-Spread each crust with pizza sauce.
+- Spread each crust with pizza sauce.
 Top with desired toppings to make Halloween designs!
 Bake for an additional 5-8 minutes, until cheese is melted and bubbly.